surajathrie-cmd/Vivaswantha_Electric_Vehicle_Cruise_Control/README.md

 This project focuses on designing a cruise control system for an electric vehicle using MATLAB.
 The objective is to maintain a constant vehicle speed even under disturbances such as road slopes.

+A PI controller is implemented to improve system stability, eliminate steady-state error, and ensure smooth response.

 ---

 ## Problem Statement

+The system is defined by the transfer function:

 G(s) = 1 / (5s + 1)

-Requirements:
+### Requirements:
 - Steady-state error < 2%
 - Overshoot < 5%
+- Smooth transient response
-- Stable and smooth response
+- Stable operation under disturbance
-- Disturbance at t = 10 s
+- Disturbance introduced at t = 10 seconds

 ---

 ## System Model

-The system is represented as:
+The system is represented in time-domain as:

 5 dy/dt + y = u